Hairy cell leukemia is a type of cancer in which the bone marrow makes too many lymphocytes (a type of white blood cell).

 Possible signs of hairy cell leukemia include tiredness, infections, and pain below the ribs.

 These and other symptoms may be caused by hairy cell leukemia.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 - Weakness or feeling tired.